Many times our circumstances change. Some of us find better opportunities in another part of the country, which causes us to move away abruptly.

 Whether it’s for a job, to be closer to family, or even good medical care, there are times when we have to move to another city or state.
-Usually we’ll put our houses on the market for sale and they sell quickly.
+Usually we’ll put our houses on the market and it sells quickly.
 Sometimes, the home may sit unsold.

 Before you move away and let your most precious asset sit vacant, there are some dangers your should know about..